 Be patient and understanding.
 You are both learning about each other as well as how to go camping.
 If one of you burns dinner, don’t get upset over it or blame each other.
 These things happen.
 See if the meal can be salvaged, or go and find a takeaway.
 Perhaps you may end up sharing the big packet of your favourite biscuits that you remembered to take with you.

 Choose where you want to go camping

-This is very important.
+This is a very important tip.
 Depending on where you are in your relationship and how your relationship is viewed by your friends, choose where you are going to go camping on how much privacy you want.
 If you don’t want your friends to know, you may want to camp in your own backyard.
 This does have the drawback of having parents around.
 Then again, it can be a benefit as they can do some of the cooking, and if it rains you can always go indoors.

 A public campsite allows you and your boyfriend or girlfriend to get away from everyone you know.
 There is always the risk of bumping into friends though where ever you decide to camp.
 You probably don’t want a campsite that has lots of families camping.

 You will also need to think about how you and your boyfriend or girlfriend are going to get to the campsite.
 Is it close enough to hike?
 If so, how are you going to carry all of your camping kit there?
 You could arrange for your parents to drop it off while you both walk.
 Check out whether you can get there by public transport.
 If all else fails, your parents are bound to give you a lift.
 You may just have to ignore any awkward questions they may ask about the two of you sleeping overnight together.

 You may want to choose a campsite that has proper flushing toilets and shower blocks.
 It can be a bit too much to deal with if you are trying to look your best for your boyfriend or girlfriend and you only have the woods around you.

 How to look like you know all about camping